Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 However, we advise staying the night in Ramechhap and taking a flight to Lukla the next day.
 You can also hire a helicopter for a direct flight from Kathmandu to Lukla.
 This has additional expenses and can be shared among five people.
 The Everest base camp trek can be reached via routes other than Lukla Airport.
 For individuals unwilling to fly, alternative arrangements can be made.

-Pre-monsoon (March, April, and May) or post-monsoon ( late September, October, and November) is the ideal season to hike Everest base camp.
+Pre-monsoon (March, April, and May) or post-monsoon ( late September, October, and November) is the best time to visit Everest base camp.
 The weather starts to warm up, trees begin to blossom, and yaks will be on the trekking trails after descending to lower altitudes during the pre-monsoon, allowing you to enjoy incredible mountain views.
 The Everest base camp trek offers you a lifetime experience.
 The mountains will re-appear and the temperatures will cool off after the monsoon.
 There won’t be any snow unlike in the early months of pre-monsoon.

 We will have a full day for acclimatization at Namche Bazar.
 As per your schedule, you are free to rest or stroll around the streets of Namche Bazar.
 Trekkers can have an optional hike to the Everest view hotel for a remarkable view of Mt.
 Everest and surrounding peaks.